-The remaining rules in part 5 would continue to be applicable only to national banks, with the exception of subpart E. (Subpart E applies only to Federal branches and agencies, and we do not propose to amend it in this proposal.)
-We propose to revise some of these rules to be consistent with the changes proposed for Federal savings associations, revise the titles of some of these rules to reflect the inclusion of rules applicable to Federal savings associations in part 5, and to make other technical changes.
-These national bankonly rules would be as follows:
+The remaining rules in part 5 continue to be applicable only to national banks, with the exception of subpart E. (Subpart E applies only to

+Federal branches and agencies, and we did not propose to amend it in the NPRM.)
+We are amending some of these rules to be consistent with the changes for Federal savings associations, revising the titles of some of these rules to reflect the inclusion of rules applicable to Federal savings associations in part 5, and making other technical changes.
+These national bankonly rules are as follows:
-• Establishment, acquisition, and relocation of a branch of a national bank (§ 5.30)

-• Expedited procedures for certain reorganizations of a national bank (§ 5.32)

-• Operating subsidiaries of a national bank (§ 5.34)

-• Other equity investments by a national bank (§ 5.36)

-• Financial subsidiaries of a national bank (§ 5.39)

-• Changes in permanent capital of a national bank (§ 5.46)

-• National bank subordinated debt as capital (§ 5.47)

-• Conversion to become a national bank (§ 5.24)

-• Payment of Dividends by National Banks, Subpart E
+- Conversion to become a national bank (§ 5.24) - Establishment, acquisition, and relocation of a branch of a national bank (§ 5.30) - Expedited procedures for certain reorganizations of a national bank (§ 5.32) - Operating subsidiaries of a national bank (§ 5.34) - Other equity investments by a national bank (§ 5.36) - Financial subsidiaries of a national bank (§ 5.39) - Changes in permanent capital of a national bank (§ 5.46) - Subordinated debt issued by a national bank (§ 5.47) - Payment of dividends by national banks (Subpart E)

-In addition to the placement and integration of Federal savings association rules, this proposal would make substantive changes to the OCC's licensing rules in order to eliminate unnecessary requirements or further the safe and sound operation of the institutions the OCC supervises.
-Furthermore, the proposal would make conforming and technical changes to the rules in parts 5, 7, and 34 and in various provisions of parts 100 through 199 to reflect the movement of the licensing rules for savings associations to part 5, to adjust section titles, and to conform cross-references.
-In particular, the OCC is proposing to replace, where appropriate, references to "bank" with 'national bank," the term that parallels "Federal savings association."
-Finally, the proposal would amend the OCC's licensing rules to make consistent the OCC office to which a national bank or Federal savings association must file its notice or application.
-Specifically, the proposal would amend each rule in part 5 to direct such filings to the institution's appropriate OCC licensing office or appropriate OCC supervisory office, as applicable, and, in clarifying amendments, would update the description of the OCC's supervisory structure in part 4.

-A detailed description of each amendment in this NPRM is set forth below in Section IV of the preamble.
-Section V of the preamble summarizes the significant changes for national banks and Federal savings associations that would result from this NPRM.
-Section VIII of the preamble contains a redesignation table that indicates changes in the numbering of the rules as proposed.
-Sections V and VIII may be used as a quick-reference guide to our rulemaking and are intended to assist national banks and Federal savings associations, especially community institutions, in understanding the changes we propose.
+In addition to the placement and integration of Federal savings association rules, the final rule makes substantive changes to the OCC's licensing rules to eliminate unnecessary requirements and to further the safe and sound operation of the institutions the OCC supervises.
+Furthermore, the final rule makes conforming and technical changes to the rules in parts 5, 7, and 34 and in various provisions of parts 100 through 199 to reflect the movement of the licensing rules for savings associations to part 5, to adjust section titles, and to conform cross-references.
+In particular, the final rule replaces, where appropriate, references to "bank" with "national bank," because it better parallels the term "Federal savings association."
+Finally, the rulemaking amends the OCC's licensing rules to make consistent the OCC office to which a national bank or Federal savings association must file its notice or application.
+Specifically, the final rule amends each rule in part 5 to direct such filings to the institution's appropriate OCC licensing office or appropriate OCC supervisory office, as applicable, and, in clarifying amendments, updates the description of the OCC's supervisory structure in part licensing-related comments made at the EGRPRA outreach meetings held in Los Angeles, California and Dallas, Texas appears in the section-by-section description of the final rule set forth below in Section III of this preamble.
+Section IV of the preamble summarizes the significant changes for national banks and Federal savings associations resulting from this final rule.
+Section VI of the preamble contains a redesignation table that indicates changes in the numbering of the rules as a result of this final rule.
+Sections IV and VI may be used as a quick-reference guide to our rulemaking and are intended to assist national banks and Federal savings associations, especially community institutions, in understanding the changes made by this rulemaking.